atlanticchilli/qf-research-feed/preprints/2025/12/arxiv_2512.07787_v2/01_intro.md

 A variety of risk measures have been developed to refine or extend VaR.
-Among them, the conditional tail expectation – also known as expected shortfall – [Acerbi.2002, Tasche2002] addresses several limitations of VaR, most notably the failure of sub-additivity.
+Among them, the conditional tail expectation – also known as expected shortfall – [Acerbi.2002, Tasche2002] which addresses several limitations of VaR, most notably the failure of sub-additivity.
 Nevertheless, interest in VaR has persisted, partly due to its ability to capture the opposite phenomenon of super-additivity, a feature that does not rely on the integrability requirements imposed by alternative risk measures.
 In this paper, we examine the extremal behaviors of VaR, focusing on the conditions under which it exhibits sub-additivity or super-additivity across all probability thresholds.